MarioSultan/GroupMaker/docs/4-Elements.md

 # C4
 ```

-The index is obtained from the position of the element inside `group.names`.
+The index is obtained from the position of the element inside `group.elements`.

 This distinction is important because the group operation is performed using the Cayley table, while the resulting `Element` object is created using the corresponding visible name.